MUNComputerScienceSociety/MUNCS-Website/src/pages/society/constitution.md

 - All elected members shall be placed to a vote of confidence, voted on by the Vice President and Executive Assistant.
 In the event of a tie the President shall have final say;
 - Each member may cast one ballot for each position in the election.

 ## 6.4.
-Transition of the executive
+Transition of the Executive

 It is the responsibility of the departing executive to orient the newly elected executive officers to their jobs.
 This includes, but is not limited to: